mcellteam/cellblender_tutorials/install_mcell.rst

 Download MCell
 ---------------------------------------------

-Download the desired binary file for your system (e.g., MCell v. |version| for Linux x86) from the `MMBioS web site`_.
+Download the desired binary file for your system (e.g., MCell v3.4 for Windows) from the `MMBioS web site`_.

 .. _MMBioS web site: http://mmbios.org/index.php/mcell-3-4